-We typically grant company-wide stock option awards to full-time employees once every year or two.
-In addition, we typically grant stock option awards to newly hired employees, effective as of their date of hire, and to existing employees upon their promotion.
-Both on-hire awards to non-executive officers and awards upon their promotion are usually made by either Mr. McGlynn, acting as the Board's single-member committee, or by the Compensation Committee.
-Awards to executive officers are made only by either the Compensation Committee or by the full Board.
+Generally speaking, over the years, we have used stock options as the most common equity compensation instrument.
+We have typically granted company-wide stock option awards to full-time employees once every year or two.
+In addition, we have typically granted stock option awards to newly hired employees, effective as of their date of hire, and to existing employees upon their promotion.
+Both on-hire awards to non-executive officers and awards upon the promotion of current employees are usually made by either Mr. McGlynn, acting as the Board's single-member committee, or by the Compensation Committee.
+Awards to executive officers are made by either the Compensation Committee or by the full Board.
 Company-wide awards have usually been made at either a regularly scheduled Board or Compensation Committee meeting.
-The Compensation Committee has, however, expressed an interest in considering a change to a system whereby company-wide option awards would be made on a fixed date each year, and has requested a report from management on this topic.